shraddhamhatre113/shraddhamhatre113/README.md

 ## About Me

+I have always loved designing, creating, and building things from scratch.
+As an aspiring web developer with a background in architecture.
+I can now follow that passion in this new field.
+As a former Architect.
+I have developed a keen eye for detail, and creative and analytical thinking skills that will benefit my tech career.
+I am now ready to take on a position/internship as a front-end developer.
+ I have gained valuable hands-on experience in using the latest technologies such as React, JavaScript, HTML5 & CSS.
+Additionally, I have honed my teamwork skills, collaborative spirit, and solution-oriented way of thinking through practical projects.

 🌍 I am based in Berlin, Germany

 🧠 I am a full-stack developer.
 I have recently completed a web development course.